 The City of Houston

-Founded in 1832, Houston briefly served as the capital of The Republic of Texas from 1837-1839, before the capital was moved to Austin and the Republic soon returned to statehood.
-The city flourished though, and in modern times its economy includes strong interests in the energy industry, medicine and biomedical research, technology companies, and aerospace.
+Founded in 1832, Houston briefly served as the capital of The Republic of Texas from 1837-1839.
+Then, the capital was moved to Austin and the Republic soon returned to statehood.
+The city flourished.
+And, today, its economy includes strong interests in the energy industry, medicine, biomedical research, technology companies, and also aerospace.

-The Houston metro area boasts 106 hospitals, giving it an excellent jobs outlook for those with a nursing degree and those looking for careers in nursing.
+The Houston metro area boasts 106 hospitals.
+So, the city has an excellent job outlook for nurses and those looking for careers in nursing.

 Financial Aid for Nursing in Texas

-The state provides a scholarship program for students enrolled in Texas institutions who are taking classes leading to a nursing degree or a vocational nursing degree.
+The state provides a scholarship program for students enrolled in Texas institutions.
+However, they must take classes leading to a nursing degree or a vocational nursing degree.